-Managing non-radioactive waste
+Managing conventional waste

 Managing radioactive waste

 Radioactive waste management has always been a high priority for CERN.
-Today it is handled in the framework of the tripartite agreement on radiation protection and radiation safety.
-The process begins with the initial conception of a facility or experiment, and concludes with disposal of radioactive waste to the final repositories.
-The generation of radioactive waste is minimised by avoiding, recycling and reusing activated material.
+Today, it is handled in the framework of the tripartite agreement on radiation protection and radiation safety.
+The process begins with the initial conception of a facility or experiment and concludes with disposal of radioactive waste to the final repositories.
+The generation of radioactive waste is minimised by avoiding, recycling, and reusing activated material.